Corteva Inc. (CTVA) Shares Up Despite Recent Market Volatility

-Corteva Inc. (NYSE: CTVA)’s stock price has increased by 0.02 compared to its previous closing price of 59.94.
-However, the company has experienced a 5.53% gain in its stock price over the last five trading sessions.
+Corteva Inc. (NYSE: CTVA)’s stock price has increased by 1.14 compared to its previous closing price of 60.31. but the company has seen a 5.72% gain in its stock price over the last five trading sessions.
 Barron’s reported on 02/17/23 that Corteva CEO Chuck Magro Bought Up Stock

 Is It Worth Investing in Corteva Inc. (NYSE: CTVA) Right Now?

-The price-to-earnings ratio for Corteva Inc. (NYSE: CTVA) is above average at 36.38x.
-The 36-month beta value for CTVA is also noteworthy at 0.82.
-There are mixed opinions on the stock, with 16 analysts rating it as a “buy,” 3 rating it as “overweight,” 6 rating it as “hold,” and 1 rating it as “sell.”
+The price-to-earnings ratio for Corteva Inc. (NYSE: CTVA) is 37.01x, which is above its average ratio.
+Moreover, the 36-month beta value for CTVA is 0.80.
+Analysts have varying opinions on the stock, with 16 analysts rating it as a “buy,” 3 as “overweight,” 6 as “hold,” and 1 as “sell.”

 Sponsored